 Pick the Best Vehicle for Your Road Trip

-This probably sounds like a no brainer.
-You own a vehicle and that’s what you’re planning to drive on your road trip.
-Great.
-But if your plans include a cross country or a high mileage trip, you might want to ask yourself if the vehicle you own is the best option for the kind of trip you are planning.
+One of the last things but highly importing when planning a road trip; is what kind of vehicle you will drive on your road trip?
+If you own a vehicle and know that’s what you’re planning to drive on your road trip, then great.
+But if you are planning a cross country or a high mileage trip, you might want to consider if the vehicle you own is the best option for the kind of road trip you are planning.

 If your vehicle is a larger SUV that consumes a lot of fuel, it’s possible that renting a smaller more economical car could be more practical and money saving in the long run.
 Planning on a cold weather destination?
 Then an all wheel drive or a four wheel drive might be the best bet.

 Other factors that might affect what vehicle you take on your road trip is: how many people are going?
 Do you have room for everyone and their luggage?
-Obviously, if you are camping, you need more room for your basic supplies like a tent, sleeping bag, sleeping pads, etc.
+How much equipment do you need?

-In some cases, a rental might be a better plan or at least one to consider.
+In some cases, a rental might be the better option.

-One more thing: don’t forget your music!
-Music can make a long road trip so much more pleasurable.
-I made a playlist to get me in the mood for a road trip and I’m sharing it with you.
+When planning a road trip, don’t forget the music!
+What’s a road trip without it?
+Music can make a long boring stretch of road so much more enjoyable.
+Never underestimate the memories that can be made with a road trip playlist.
+I even made a playlist to get me in the mood for a road trip.